 Every IMAX theater has a different sound setup, custom-built to adapt to the varying factors that can affect sound quality.

-Dolby Cinema is a lot better than IMAX when viewing movies shot with traditional cameras.
+While comparing Dolby Cinema vs IMAX, Dolby Cinema is much better when viewing movies shot with traditional cameras.
 Dolby Vision provides the best image quality among all movie formats that are currently available.

 Dolby Atmos is the cream of the crop in audio production and is the most widely used sound system for theaters.
 The reclining chairs with transducers add a nice touch to the overall experience that IMAX can’t compete with.